coconut-xr/koestlich/docs/getting-started.md

 ## Overflow, Scroll, and Clipping

 **Koestlich** handles clipping and scrolling for you.
-You only need to specify overflow "scroll" or "hidden" on any container.
+You only need to specify `overflow` "scroll" or "hidden" on any container.
 First, however, we need to configure react-three/fiber to support visual clipping and clipping of events, which is done via `<Canvas events={clippingEvents} gl={{ localClippingEnabled: true }}>`.

+#### Important:

+All components are animated by default using the `distanceFadeAnimation`.
+For a snappy scroll experience, the animation can be disabled by providing the `noAnimation` animation on the direct children of the scroll container.

+The following example shows a scrollable user interface using the `noAnimation` property to deliver a snappy scroll experience.

 [CodeSandbox](https://codesandbox.io/s/koestlich-overflow-c9nkvc?file=/src/app.tsx)